icarus-sullivan/serverless-plugin-ignitor/README.md

 **0.0.12**

-- Decrease memorySize of generated flambe to 128 MB
+- Decrease memorySize of generated function to 128 MB